pechersky/haskell-numpy-docs/README.md

 git subtree add --prefix=numpy-docs --squash merging/numpydocs
 ```

-To update the numpy docs themselves, run
+To update the numpy docs themselves, in the top directory of the repo, run
 ```
 git checkout upstream/numpydocs
 git pull numpy-upstream/master